 - Travel restrictions outlined by the Scottish Government should always be adhered to.
-Guidance is available at Staying Safe & Protecting Others: Getting Around. - Coaches can now travel out with their local area to take part in coached activities except where any specific restrictions apply as a result of local outbreaks.
-Up to date guidance is available at Scottish Government Phase 3: Staying safe and protecting others - Where possible coaches should avoid using public transport to travel to training sessions.
+Guidance is available at Staying Safe & Protecting Others: Getting Around.
+Specific information on car sharing is available from Transport Scotland: advice on how to travel safely. - Coaches from certain local authorities can now travel out with their local area to coach volleyball activities.
+Please check what Level your local authority is in by using the Scottish Government Postcode Checker Coronavirus (COVID-19): local protection levels - Where possible coaches should avoid using public transport to travel to training sessions.
 Coaches should adhere to Scottish Government physical distancing and travel guidelines: Scottish Government Phase 3: Staying safe and protecting others.